BSniegowski/ML-uni_course/README.md

 # Machine Learning course

-Repository for posting solutions to excersises and (in the near future) a project.
+Repository for posting solutions to exercises and (in the near future) a project.